 For any homes who are experiencing an outbreak of COVID-19, we will of course continue to support window visits and essential visits in all of our homes, subject to risk assessments.
 Essential care givers can continue to visit during an outbreak, unless there are specific reasons not to do so.

-We are looking forward to working in partnership with Relatives, so we can return to safe, managed indoor visiting, and ensure that all Residents can have more meaningful contact with their families and loved ones.
+We are looking forward to working in partnership with Relatives, for both safe, managed indoor visiting and safe visits out of the home, so we can ensure that all Residents can have more meaningful contact with their families and loved ones.

 For Residents on the Shielded Patient List (SPL), this does not prevent them from receiving visitors in the same way as other Residents, as long as the visit is conducted in-line with Government guidance, as this will provide an appropriate level of risk mitigation and management for Residents on the SPL list.

-The purpose of the designated visitor is to reduce the footfall into the care home and minimise the risk of infection from COVID-19 for Residents, Colleagues and Visitors.
-The intention is that each Resident should be involved in deciding who their designated visitor(s) are.
-To enable us to reunite as many of you as possible with your loved ones, we would greatly appreciate if each Resident or their loved one can let the care home know who the designated visitors will be.
+The purpose of the named (designated) visitors and essential care giver is to reduce the footfall into the care home and minimise the risk of infection from COVID-19 for Residents, Colleagues and Visitors.
+The intention is that each Resident should be involved in deciding who their named (designated) visitors are.
+To enable us to reunite as many of you as possible with your loved ones, we would greatly appreciate if each Resident or their loved one can let the care home know who the named (designated) visitors (and their deputies - if applicable) will be.
+If the Resident lacks the capacity to decide who they want their named (designated) visitors to be, you can discuss and agree this with the home.

-For all visits, please continue to book these with your loved one’s home in advance, making sure that you arrive on time for your visit, are well before coming to the home, and follow all infection control measures, including social distancing, regular handwashing, and wear a face mask and additional PPE if required.
+For all visits, please continue to book these with your loved one’s home in advance, making sure that you arrive on time for your visit, are well before coming to the home, and follow all infection control measures, including social distancing, regular handwashing, wearing a face mask and wearing additional PPE if required.

 Local and national restrictions